microsoft/STL/README.md

 The primary utility of CTest in this case is to conveniently invoke `stl-lit.py` with the correct set of arguments.

-CTest will output everything that was sent to stderr for each of the failed test suites, which can be used to identify which individual test within the testsuite failed.
+CTest will output everything that was sent to stderr for each of the failed test suites, which can be used to identify which individual test within the test suite failed.
 It can sometimes be helpful to run CTest with the `-V` option in order to see the stdout of the tests.

 ### stl-lit

 When running the tests directly via the generated `stl-lit.py` script the result of each test will be printed.
-The format of each result is `{Result Code}: {Testsuite Name} :: {Test Name}:{Configuration Number}`.
+The format of each result is `{Result Code}: {Test Suite Name} :: {Test Name}:{Configuration Number}`.

 Example:
 ```